Employability Award activities guide

 Unpaid Work Experience

-If you are looking to undertake unpaid work experience outside of your required coursework, you and the host organisation must enter into an Unpaid Work Experience Arrangement.
-To get started, visit the Unpaid Work Experience webpage.
+If you are looking to undertake unpaid work experience outside of your required coursework , you and the host organisation must enter into an Unpaid Work Experience Arrangement.
+You may like to look into applying for the Summer and Winter Research Program which is classified as unpaid work experience and has opportunities across most fields.

 Internships